2013 Women's World Open Squash Championship

 The 2013 Women's World Open Squash Championship is the women's edition of the 2013 World Open, which serves as the individual world championship for squash players.
-The event took place at the PISA Stadium in Penang in Malaysia from 14 March to 21 March 2014.
+The event took place at SPICE Arena in Penang in Malaysia from 14 March to 21 March 2014.
 Laura Massaro won her first World Open title, beating Nour El Sherbini in the final.

 Prize money and ranking points

 For 2013, the prize purse was $120,000.
 The prize money and points breakdown is as follows: